erikvanmechelen/wind/manuscript/solo.md

 T> In [MNDC2020: Game 1](https://www.backstabbr.com/sandbox/MNDC2020-01/4537400859033600) I played as England.
 Do you think this could lead to a soloable position?
 Note that I built three fleets as I thought we would play one more year under time constraints, but the game was voted a draw before Spring 1909 negotiations.
 If I was playing for a solo, I may not have built three fleets.
 (The Minnesota Diplomacy Club currently plays under Sum-of-Squres scoring.)

+T> In [MNDC2020: Game 4](https://www.backstabbr.com/game/Private-Minnesota-Game-IV/5893925321048064) I played as Germany, reaching 14 centers by Winter 1909.
+Do you think this could lead to a soloable position?

 Please note: I don't believe I've ever soloed in a proper game of Diplomacy.

 Good luck as you too seek the elusive solo.